A Living History, A Renaissance Pursuit

 Please email Tanya to begin your investment in a more diverse, inclusive wine industry in our region.

-Women in Wine History (Lift Collective)
+Women in Wine History Webinar

 Tanya's research on this topic has been featured on GuildSomm.